 The Devils' Dance is the first novel translated from Uzbek into English.

 The international prize, awarded at a ceremony at the EBRD’s Headquarters in London on 7 March, was created in 2017 by the EBRD, in partnership with the British Council.
 The €20,000 prize will be split between the author and translator.

 The EBRD Literature Prize 2019 is awarded to the year’s best work of literary fiction translated into English and originally written in any language of the EBRD’s 38 countries of operations and published by a UK publisher.

 The Prize recognises the extraordinary richness and variety of cultures and history in the EBRD region - a region stretching across central and eastern Europe, Central Asia, the Western Balkans, Turkey, the southern and eastern Mediterranean and northern Africa.

-The EBRD Literature Prize is meant to recognise and promote the extraordinary richness, depth and variety of culture and history in the countries in which the Bank invests.
-The Prize sets out to underscore the importance of the writer in reflecting the aspirations and challenges facing people across this varied region.
-No less important, the Prize is meant to acknowledge the talent and vital role played by the translator in making the stories from these countries accessible to the English-speaking public.
+The Prize is one of the few international literature prizes which recognises both author and translator.
+It highlights the importance of the writer in voicing the hopes, aspirations and challenges facing people across our regions.
+But just as importantly, the Prize acknowledges the talent and key role of the translator in making the stories from these countries accessible to the English-speaking public.